-We can use money in your M Account for Business to pay back money you've borrowed from us (like a credit card, loan, mortgage or any borrowing).
+We can use money in your Business Current Account or Savings Account to pay back money you've borrowed from us (like a credit card, loan, mortgage or any borrowing).
 We won't do this lightly and we'll always let you know at least two weeks beforehand.
 Here's how it works, depending on whether the accounts are in your name or joint names.
 Let's pretend you've got accounts with ABC Ltd and XYZ Ltd (or feel free to make up your own names)...

-Name(s) on M Account for Business Name(s) on borrowing account (e.g. credit card or mortgage) Can we use the money in your M Account for Business to pay back the money you owe us?
+Name(s) on Business Current or Savings Account Name(s) on borrowing account (e.g. credit card or mortgage) Can we use the money in your Business Current or Savings Account to pay back the money you owe us?

 Your business Your business ✓

 Your business Your business and XYZ Ltd ✓

 Your business and ABC Ltd Your business and ABC Ltd ✓

 Your business and ABC Ltd Your business ×

 Your business and ABC Ltd ABC Ltd ×

 Your business and ABC Ltd Your business and XYZ Ltd ×